Two-color laser control of photocurrent and high harmonics in graphene: Introduction

-In this paper, based on the above background, we theoretically explore the photovoltaic effect and HHG in two-color laser irradiated Dirac electrons in graphene~\cite{CastroNeto2009electronic, Aoki2014Physics} from weak (perturbative) to strong laser (non-perturbative) regime [see Fig.~\ref{fig:figure1}(a)].
+In this paper, based on the above background, we theoretically explore the photovoltaic effects and HHG in two-color-laser-irradiated Dirac electrons in graphene~\cite{CastroNeto2009electronic, Aoki2014Physics} from weak (perturbative) to strong laser (nonperturbative) regime [see Fig.~\ref{fig:figure1}(a)].
 Using numerical quantum master equation approach~\cite{Gorini1976Completely, Lindblad1976generators, Breuer2007Theory, Ikeda2019Highharmonic, Kanega2021Linear, Kanega2024Highharmonic, Tanaka2024Theory}, we quantitatively estimate the photocurrent and HHG spectra while considering the inevitable dissipation effects.
-An important advantage of our numerical method is to accurately compute the HHG spectra and the photocurrent in a broad parameter space including both perturbative (weak laser) and non-perturbative (strong laser) regimes.
+An important advantage of our numerical method is to accurately compute the HHG spectra and the photocurrent in a broad parameter space including both perturbative (weak-laser) and nonperturbative (strong-laser) regimes.
 In addition, the approach enables us to directly treat finite-length laser pulses, whose treatment is difficult within the analytic perturbative methods such as nonlinear response theories.
-We demonstrate that the HHG spectra significantly depend on the symmetry of the laser trajectory, which can be explained by the dynamical symmetry argument.
-We also show that multiple resonant points for photocurrents appear in the non-perturbative regime, and the photocurrent direction can be controlled by tuning two-color laser parameters such as trajectories, intensity, and ellipticity.
-Our findings indicate a large potential of multiple-color laser for generating highly controlled photocurrents and HHGs in a broad class of materials.
+We demonstrate that the HHG spectra significantly depend on the real-space path traced by the laser-electric field, and that this dependence can be explained by the dynamical symmetry argument~\cite{Alon1998Selection,Liu2016Selection,Morimoto2017Floquet,Neufeld2019Floquet,Ikeda2019Highharmonic,Chinzei2020Time,Ikeda2020Highorder,Kanega2021Linear,Kanega2024Highharmonic,Udono2024Triplons}.
+We also show that multiple resonant points for photocurrents appear in the nonperturbative regime, and that the photocurrent direction can be controlled by tuning two-color laser parameters such as intensity, ellipticity, and relative phase.
+By systematically exploring a broad range of these parameters, we identify many resonance behaviors and photocurrent direction flips.
+We elucidate the detailed parameter dependencies and discuss the qualitative physical picture behind the phenomena.
+Our findings indicate a usefulness of multicolor laser fields for generating highly controlled photocurrents and HHGs in a broad class of materials.